Skip to main content

 Complete the Readiness Assessment Rating Form for Your Probation Agency

 You may begin completing the Dosage Probation Readiness Assessment: Probation Agency Rating Form (.doc) anytime.
-However, it is recommended that you ensure your jurisdiction has the express authority to grant early termination from probation before allocating the time and resources to fill out the form.
+However, it is recommended that you ensure your jurisdiction has the express authority to grant early termination from probation before investing time and resources in filling out the form.
 The rating form consists of eight parts, each containing questions to help you assess your probation agency’s preparedness in critical implementation areas, including leadership, departmental morale and organizational culture, evidence-based practices, and data management.

 TIP